Skip to main content

 • poor city planning

-• poor traffic management/ poor city planning leading to ineffective road use.
+• poor traffic management and poor city planning, leading to inefficient road use.

-This is a good answer offering connected ideas and logically related points.
+This answer offers connected ideas and logically related points.

-Her response includes all the connected ideas and logically related points given in level 4, but adds more, including:
+This response includes all the connected ideas and logically related points given in the fourth-level response, but adds more:

-• Discuss the causes of the traffic problem and their interrelations.
+• Discusses the causes of the traffic problem and their interrelations.

-• Point out that like many other social problems, the key issue is proper management of limited resources.
+• Points out that like many other social problems, the key issue is proper management of limited resources.

 • Suggests research should be conducted to identify the key problem area.

-• Compares the situation in Sydney with that of Melbourne and Singapore.
+• Compares the situation in Sydney with that in Melbourne and Singapore.

-This is an excellent answer offering not only a logically related response to the task given but goes beyond, offering an unanticipated extension to the question.
+This is an excellent answer not only giving a logically related response to the task, but going beyond, offering an unanticipated extension.
+This is could be considered a distinction or high-distinction response.

-Traffic problem example used is adapted from a similar task first developed in CLEAR, Chinese University of Hong Kong.
+(This example used is adapted from a similar task first developed in CLEAR, Chinese University of Hong Kong.)

 • Educational Design